 From ziplining to snorkeling to sunbathing, you'll find a wealth of activities on Saint Martin/Sint Maarten - most of which involve the outdoors.
 Taking a sunset cruise or sailing expedition around the island is a great way to experience the water and enjoy the beauty of the island.
 Snorkeling and scuba diving is also excellent.
 In addition, the heavily-forested island has great walking trails.

-Hot Tips: Spending all your time in the downtown area of Philipsburg - there's a lot more to the island than just shopping.
+Avoid: Spending all your time in the downtown area of Philipsburg - there's a lot more to the island than just shopping.

 Hot Tips: In addition to ziplining, Pic Paradise offers an exotic swimming pool perfect for day trippers to lounge by.

 Saint Martin/Sint Maarten has an array of hotel options.
 Though the architecture and design differs in style depending if you're on the French Saint Martin side or the Dutch Sint Maarten side, you'll still find everything from hostels to 5-star resorts on the island.
 Many of the most popular hotels are located on the beach, but don't discount accommodations located in the lush rainforest center of the island, which can often be more affordable and just as lovely.